sciapp/sampledb/docs/user_guide/schemas.rst

 properties
 ^^^^^^^^^^

 This JSON object maps names to the subschemas for other properties.
-The names may consist of lowercase characters, digits and underscores, but must not begin or end with an underscore.
+The names may consist of latin characters (a-z and A-Z), digits (0-9) and underscores, but must begin with a character and must not end with an underscore.
 These names are, for example, used for the advanced search.

 .. code-block:: json
     :caption: The properties attribute from the example above.